rosenpass/rosenpass-website/content/en/docs/rosenpass-tool/guides/docker.md

 {{% blocks/section color="light" class="no-flex contains-code-snippets compilation" %}}

 This example assumes that you want to connect two hosts `server` and `client` via a Rosenpass-enhanced WireGuard VPN, and that you want to run WireGuard directly on the hosts, and Rosenpass in a container, respectively.
-This can make sense when you trust WireGuard because it is integrated into the Linux kernel, and do not want to run Rosenpass directly on your host.
+This can make sense when you trust WireGuard because it is integrated into the Linux kernel since the year 2020, and do not want to run Rosenpass directly on your host.

+In this part of the guide, we use the image `ghcr.io/rosenpass/rosenpass:edge`.
+In the following, you will also need to know under which IP addresses client and server can reach each other.
+Furthermore, we assume that you use 192.168.21.1 and 192.168.21.2 for the IP addresses internal to the VPN.

 ### Preparations